amplify-studios/p2p-chat/docs/Specification.md

     return plaintext
 ```

+---

 ### 3. Local Storage

-All sensitive data stored in IndexedDB is encrypted with a key derived from the user’s password.
+* All sensitive data stored locally (e.g., in IndexedDB) must be encrypted.

-Password → strong KDF (e.g., Argon2 or scrypt) → local encryption key.
+* Derive the local encryption key from the user’s password using a strong KDF such as **Argon2id** or **scrypt**.

+---

 ### 4. Authentication

-1. Manual Key Verification (TOFU – Trust on First Use)
+* **Trust on First Use (TOFU)**:

-   - On first connection, peers exchange public keys.
+  * On initial connection, peers exchange long-term public keys.
-   - Users verify fingerprints out-of-band (QR code, phone call, in person).
+  * Users verify key fingerprints out-of-band (QR code, phone call, in person).
-   - Once verified, keys are cached and used for future sessions.
+  * Verified keys are cached locally for subsequent sessions.

+---

 ### 5. Registration

-1. No central registration.
+* No centralized registration service exists.
-   - Each user generates an ECDH key pair on first launch.
-   - Their public key = identity.
+* Each user generates an ECDH key pair on first use; the public key is their identity.
-   - Authentication via TOFU or Web of Trust.
+* Authentication relies on TOFU or a Web of Trust.

-2. Optional nicknames (local only).
-   - Users may assign display names mapped to public keys.
+* Optional: users may assign local nicknames mapped to public keys.

-   - Names are not globally unique or enforced.
+  * Nicknames are not globally unique or enforced.